znly/bandmaster/README.md

 - ElasticSearch-v2 via [gopkg.in/olivere/elastic.v3](https://gopkg.in/olivere/elastic.v3)
 - ElasticSearch-v5 via [gopkg.in/olivere/elastic.v5](https://gopkg.in/olivere/elastic.v5)

-In addition to these standard implementations, *BandMaster* provides a straightforward API so you can easily implement your own services; see [this section](#implementing-a-custom-service) for more details.
+In addition to these standard implementations, *BandMaster* provides a straightforward API so that you can easily implement your own services; see [this section](#implementing-a-custom-service) for more details.

 ---